 The person you will be in 10 years time is the result of the actions you take now.
 Therefore, if you continue to do what you have always done, you will simply remain the same!

 The author invites us to take control of the areas of our lives that have direct influence over.
 It is useless to worry about things we cannot control.

 In “Change Your Life In Seven Days” book, he asks us to respond to a series of questions and to do a number of exercises every day for 7 days.
-Using the author’s process, we can take responsibility over our lives.
+Using the author’s process, we can take responsibility for our lives.

 1st Day: Who are you really?

-Outlining his observations with a bit of psychology and history, the author reminds us that our behaviour is the direct result of the person we think we are.
+Outlining his observations with a bit of psychology and history, the author reminds us that our behavior is the direct result of the person we think we are.
 In other words, we behave according to the image we have of ourselves.

 It is this image of ourselves that dictates how we behave and what drives us.
 We act in accordance with the type of person that we think we are!

 If we waste too much time and energy hiding a negative image of ourselves from the world, we will not live the life of our dreams.